Deep Dive SAR

 The 'Sexual Attitudes Reassessment and Restructuring' process is a basic requirement for those who wish to become accredited as sexuality educators or psychosexual therapists with the Society of Australian Sexologists Ltd, but it can also benefit people in a range of other professions.

-Deep Dive SAR is an endorsed CPD activity with the Australian Association of Social Workers and the Society of Australian Sexologists.
+Deep Dive SAR is an endorsed CPD activity with the Society of Australian Sexologists.

 The Deep Dive SAR is for professionals working in the health, education, and human services sectors, including; GPs and other medical professionals, Sexologists (therapists and educators), Nurses, Aged Care Workers, Naturopaths and Complementary Medicine Practitioners, Occupational Therapists, Physiotherapists, Psychologists, Counsellors, Social Workers, Disability workers, NDIS registered providers, Youth workers, Teachers, Educators, and other educational staff.
 Other professionals and students are also welcome.